rebelastronaut/kore/doc/local-quick-start.md

 $ kore whoami
 ```

-Note you can also enable single-sign-on for the UI and all clusters; an example of how to configure an IDP provider can be found [here](/doc/setup-auth0.md).
-To enable the feature on the local demo add `kore alpha local up --enable-sso` which will prompt for your OpenID settings _(you can do this as any point)_.
+You can also enable single-sign-on for the UI and all clusters; see [an example of how to configure an IDP provider](/doc/setup-auth0.md).
+To enable the feature on the local demo add `kore alpha local up --enable-sso` which will prompt for your OpenID settings _(you can do this at any point)_.

 ### Create a Team with CLI